Updated 2025-07-10

 For administrators: see IAM Policies for Networking.

-Important Notes about Your Instances and DHCP Options
+Important Notes about Instances and DHCP Options

 Whenever you change the value of one of the DHCP options, you must do one of the following for the change to take effect on existing instances in the subnets associated with that set of DHCP options: either restart the DHCP client on the instance, or reboot the instance.

 Stopping the DHCP client might remove the host route table when the lease expires.
-Also, loss of network connectivity to your iSCSI connections might result in loss of the boot drive.
+Also, loss of network connectivity to iSCSI connections might result in loss of the boot drive.

 Any changes you make to the /etc/resolv.conf file are overwritten whenever the DHCP lease is renewed or the instance is rebooted.

 Changes you make to the /etc/hosts file are overwritten whenever the DHCP lease is renewed or the instance is rebooted.
-To persist your changes to the /etc/hosts file in Oracle Linux or CentOS instances, add the following line to /etc/oci-hostname.conf:
+To persist changes to the /etc/hosts file in Oracle Linux or CentOS instances, add the following line to /etc/oci-hostname.conf:

 PRESERVE_HOSTINFO=2